Paris Itinerary: How to Spend 3–5 Perfect Days in the City of Light (2025 Update)

 Le Marais, with its cobblestone streets, is one of the best areas for a first-time Paris itinerary.

-See my full breakdown in Paris Neighborhoods: Where to Stay for an Epic Visit.
+More detail in Paris Neighborhoods: Where to Stay for an Epic Visit and The Most Stylish Hotels in Paris.

 Top Sights to Add to Any Paris Itinerary